-- NOTICE: 1.
-Be careful not to spill out the fuel remaining in the fuel filter when the filter is removed. - 2.
-After draining the water from the fuel, conduct fuel air bleeding.
+NOTICE: 1.
+Be careful not to spill out the fuel remaining in the fuel filter when the filter is removed.
+2. After draining the water from the fuel, conduct fuel air bleeding.

-- 2) Clean the fitting face on the upper cover, so that new fuel filter can be seated properly. - 3) Lightly oil the O-ring.
+- 1) Loosen the fuel fitter turning it counterclockwise with a filter wrench.
+Discard the used fuel filter. - 2) Clean the fitting face on the upper cover, so that new fuel filter can be seated properly. - 3) Lightly oil the O-ring.
 To reinstall, turn the filter assembly clockwise carefully to prevent the fuel from spilling until the Oring is fitted against the sealing face of the filter cover.
 Turn 2/3 turn further with the filter wrench.